CoderSerio/Mud.js/README.md

 **Method 1**

-Build the package and start a dev-server with `rollup` for hot module replace:
+Build the package and start a dev-server with `rollup` for hot module replacement:

 ```shell
 npm run build:dev